 Most of us take elevators for granted.
 Sure, we may comment about them taking too long to arrive, or make jokes about an occasional bump or other small glitch.
 But serious accidents involving elevators are extremely rare.
 Much of the credit for this high reliability is owed to hydraulics.
 Why?
 Because the majority of elevators in the U. S. are hydraulically driven — nearly 70%, according to the National Elevator Industry Inc., Salem, N. Y.

 This may seem surprising until you consider that most elevators are installed in buildings having seven or fewer floors.
-Scott Brugh, of Kone Inc., Moline, Ill, explains, "There are a lot more three- to five- story buildings out there than there are skyscrapers.
+Scott Brugh, of Kone Inc., Moline, Ill, explains, "There's a lot more three- to five- story buildings out there than there are skyscrapers.
 And because hydraulic elevators are more practical for shorter buildings, naturally, there are more hydraulic elevators."

 Addressing the problem